 Anyway, let’s talk about some basics of this Pakistani Beef Curry or Bhunna Gosht.

-What Kind of Beef is Used for Curry?
+What Kind of Beef Do You Need for This Recipe?

 I used boneless stewing beef for this Beef Curry.
 Since I use a pressure cooker to make this beef curry, I didn't need to worry about using a less tender cut of meat as cooking in the pressure cooker will make it tender.